MapsterMapper/Mapster/README.md

              src => src.GenderString); //"Male" or "Female"

 #####Merge object
-By default, Mapster will copy null values to destination properties (or convert destination properties to default values).
-You can merge objects by ignore null values in source properties by using `IgnoreNullValues` method.
-When you use this setting, null value will not copy to destination property.
+By default, Mapster will clone all properties, even source properties contains null value.
+You can copy only properties that have value by using `IgnoreNullValues` method.

     TypeAdapterConfig<TSource, TDestination>()
         .NewConfig()
         .IgnoreNullValues(true);

-Or you can ignore null values globally by using global setting.

-    TypeAdapterConfig.GlobalSettings.IgnoreNullValues = true;

-NOTE: after you set `IgnoreNullValues` in global settings to `true`, you can opt-out by setting `IgnoreNullValues` in `TypeAdapterConfig<TSource, TDestination>` to `false`.

 #####Shallow copy
 By default, Mapster will recursively copy nested objects.
 You can do shallow copying by setting `ShallowCopyForSameType` to `true`.
-When you use this setting, when types of source properties and destination properties are the same, it will not create new objects, but it just copy reference from source properties to destination properties.

     TypeAdapterConfig<TSource, TDestination>()
         .NewConfig()
         .ShallowCopyForSameType(true);

-Or you can set globally by using global setting.

-    TypeAdapterConfig.GlobalSettings.ShallowCopyForSameType = true;

-NOTE: after you set `ShallowCopyForSameType` in global settings to `true`, you can opt-out by setting `ShallowCopyForSameType` in `TypeAdapterConfig<TSource, TDestination>` to `false`.

 #####Preserve reference (preventing circular reference stackoverflow)
-By default, Mapster will not track reference (for performance reason).
-Therefore, when you copying circular reference objects, there will be stackoverflow exception.
+When you copying circular reference objects, there will be stackoverflow exception, because Mapster will try to recursively clone all objects in circular.
 If you would like to copy circular reference objects, or you would like to preserve references (such as 2 properties point to the same object), you can preserve reference by setting `PreserveReference` to `true`

     TypeAdapterConfig<TSource, TDestination>()
         .NewConfig()
         .PreserveReference(true);

-Or you can set globally by using global setting.

-    TypeAdapterConfig.GlobalSettings.PreserveReference = true;

-NOTE: after you set `PreserveReference` in global settings to `true`, you can opt-out by setting `PreserveReference` in `TypeAdapterConfig<TSource, TDestination>` to `false`.
+####Supported Types
+Mapster basically can clone nearly all kind of objects.
+Here are some details.

+#####Primitive types
+Converting between primitive types (ie. int, string, bool, double, decimal, DateTime) is supported, including when those types are nullable.

 ####Mapping Lists Included
 This includes lists, arrays, collections, enumerables etc...